FemiAbdul2002/CS-499/Enhancement-1/Narrative/narrative.md

-**Artifact Enhancement Narrative: Software Design and Engineering
+Milestone Two Narrative: Software Design and Engineering
 Name: Femi Abdul
-Course: CS 499 – Computer Science Capstone
+ Course: CS 499
-Enhancement Area: Software Design and Engineering
+ Milestone Two: Software Design and Engineering Enhancement
+ Date: 3/21/2025

-Description of the Artifact
+Artifact Description
-The artifact selected for this enhancement is the "Pirate Intelligent Agent" project developed in CS-370: Artificial Intelligence.
-Originally built as a reinforcement learning simulation, the project trains an AI-powered pirate to navigate a maze and find a hidden treasure while avoiding traps.
-The original version focused on building a basic Q-learning algorithm to help the agent learn optimal movement strategies.

-Why This Artifact Was Chosen
-I chose this artifact because it demonstrates a solid foundation in AI behavior modeling and provides a strong opportunity to enhance software design through better structure, modularity, and maintainability.
-It also ties directly into areas where I want to grow professionally—AI and machine learning—and highlights my ability to take a conceptual model and implement it in code.

-Enhancements Made
-Several improvements were made to align this artifact with professional software engineering standards:

-Modularization: The Q-table functionality was moved into a separate class, improving readability and separation of concerns.
-Documentation: Docstrings and inline comments were added throughout the code to explain the logic behind functions and variable choices.
-User-Friendly Output: Console outputs were reformatted to improve clarity during training.
-Epsilon-Greedy Strategy: Implemented epsilon decay to improve learning efficiency over time.
-Dynamic Learning Rate: Introduced a decaying learning rate to stabilize training.
+The artifact I selected is from my CS-370 course, titled the Pirate Intelligent Agent Project.
+It was originally created as a reinforcement learning (RL) project where an AI agent learns to navigate a treasure maze using the Q-learning algorithm.
+The code includes a maze environment (TreasureMaze class), a neural network model (build_model function), and the Q-learning training process (qtrain function).
+I chose this artifact because it reflects solid software design principles, modular architecture, and a real-world AI application.

+Justification for Inclusion in ePortfolio
+This artifact showcases my skills in modular software engineering, algorithm design, and neural network integration.
+Enhancing this project gave me the opportunity to improve its structure, readability, and maintainability — all critical traits of professional-quality software.
+Specifically, I:
-These enhancements made the code easier to maintain, reuse, and scale.
+Refactored the code to be more modular and readable.

-Skills and Abilities Demonstrated
-Code organization and refactoring using object-oriented design principles Improved readability and commenting for better team collaboration Advanced control over AI training parameters to fine-tune learning performance Preparation for future database integration by abstracting Q-table logic into a separate module Reflection on the Learning Process
-Enhancing this project gave me deeper insights into how structured software design leads to more maintainable and scalable AI solutions.
-Initially, the code worked but lacked modularity and clear boundaries between logic layers.
-By breaking the system into classes and methods with specific responsibilities, I gained experience working closer to how production AI systems are architected.

-One of the main challenges was ensuring that the restructuring of the code didn't interfere with its performance.
-I had to test the agent’s performance thoroughly after each change to ensure that learning behavior remained consistent.
-Another challenge was tuning the epsilon and learning rate decay formulas so that they didn't prematurely reduce exploration or halt learning too early.
-After research and iteration, I found balanced decay rates that resulted in improved overall performance.

-This artifact, now improved through better design and structure, stands as a strong example of my capabilities in software design and engineering, particularly in AI development contexts.
+Enhanced commenting and documentation, making it easier for others to understand.

+Improved the architecture of the training loop to allow future upgrades like database integration.

+Followed design principles by separating concerns (maze logic, training logic, and model design).

+These updates demonstrate my growing capability to write clean, well-structured code that solves complex problems.

+Course Outcomes Achieved
+In Module One, I planned to meet outcomes related to software engineering and design, and I have achieved that.
+I successfully demonstrated:
+Implementation of modular code design.

+Use of programming techniques that support AI learning systems.

+Incorporation of software engineering principles to make the artifact extensible.

+For future milestones, I plan to build on this enhancement by incorporating a simple database to persist training data, which will support outcomes related to databases and security-conscious design.

+Reflection on the Enhancement Process
+While working on this enhancement, I learned how much thoughtful design can impact the long-term usability of a codebase.
+I gained a better understanding of how to separate concerns in code, improve documentation, and prepare code for scalability.
+One challenge was identifying which parts of the training logic needed abstraction without losing clarity.
+Another was making sure any changes still allowed the agent to train effectively.
+This experience reinforced the importance of writing maintainable code not just functional code, especially for team collaboration or future modifications.
+The improvements I made have made the artifact more robust and representative of real-world software development practices.